Alan Pownall: Music

 The son of Orlando Pownall, QC, he grew up in Richmond-upon-Thames and was educated at Windlesham House School, Marlborough College and Shiplake College.
 Originally interested in fashion, he worked for French designer Roland Mouret for two years, where he was advised to study in Milan.
 He went on to study fashion design but dropped out a year later in 2006 to pursue a music career in London.

 After meeting Adele at one of her early gigs, he told her that he was making music and she should look it up.
 To his surprise, he was contacted via his MySpace profile and asked to support her on her first British tour.
 As he only had a four-song set, he wrote a lot of his material whilst on tour.
 He also toured with Paloma Faith, Lissie, Marina and the Diamonds, Noah and the Whale and Florence and the Machine.

 He shared a flat in London with fellow singer/songwriter Jay Jay Pistolet (who would go on to become the front man of The Vaccines).
 He later moved in with Marcus Mumford and Winston Marshall from Mumford and Sons, who he supposedly introduced to Ted Dwane.

 In one interview he claims to be "all but deaf in right ear."

 Pownall's debut EP was released on 5 April 2010 through Mercury Records and his album True Love Stories was released on 25 June 2010.
 They parted company shortly after the release in late 2010, with Pownall taking a two and a half year break from music.

 Pownall and formed the electro-pop duo Pale in late 2012, with Pownall as the singer.
 Pale has supported The Vaccines and Sky Ferreira on tour.
 They worked with Jas Shaw of Simian Mobile Disco to produce their first two singles, released through the independent label 37 Adventures.
 As of November 2017, their Facebook and SoundCloud pages show that Pale has been dormant since releasing an EP, The Comeback, in 2014.

-Since 2019, Pownall has been releasing and performing under the pseudonym Alan Power.